David-Desmaisons/ComposableAsync/README.md

 	var factory = FactoryBuilder.GetFactory(true, t => t.Priority= Priority.Normal);
 ```

-This option may be helpfull if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.
+This option may be helpful if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.
 Same as ActorFactory, an Action<Thread> can be furnished to initialize the thread.

 ####  TaskPoolActorFactory

 This factory creates actors that will be called on thread pool tasks using [ConcurrentExclusiveSchedulerPair](https://msdn.microsoft.com/en-us/library/system.threading.tasks.concurrentexclusiveschedulerpair(v=vs.110).aspx).
-Note that in this case, whereas none concurency of method calls is garanteed, actor methods may run on different threads other time.
+Note that in this case, whereas none concurrency of method calls is guaranteed, actor methods may run on different threads other time.
 Usage:

 ```CSharp
 	var factory = new TaskPoolActorFactory();